heinsense2/AIO_CaseStudy/README.md

 For training and detection purposes, Sebastes, Sebastes diploproa and Sebastes melanostomus are grouped as a single Sebastes class due to the small number of images for the two latter species.
 Nanomia bijuga is used only as a distractor class in a separate experiment.

-`download_images_and_bboxes.sh` will download the data into the different spatial/depth regions and temporal regions.
-Nanomia bijuga is downloaded using a different script.
+[`download_images_and_bboxes.sh`](https://github.com/heinsense2/AIO_CaseStudy/blob/main/data/scripts/download_images_and_bboxes.sh)  will download the data into the different spatial/depth regions and temporal regions.
+Nanomia bijuga is downloaded separetely.

 ```bash
 source download_images_and_bboxes.sh